subhk/ContourDynamics.jl/README.md

 | `SQGKernel(δ)` | G(r) = -1/(2π√(r²+δ²)) | Surface QG (fractional Laplacian) |
 | `MultiLayerQGKernel(Ld, C)` | Eigenmode decomposition | N-layer QG with coupling matrix C |

 The Euler kernel uses an exact antiderivative for the segment integral (no quadrature).
-The QG kernel uses singular subtraction: the log singularity is handled analytically (same as Euler), and the smooth remainder K₀(r/Ld) + log(r/Ld) is integrated via 5-point Gauss-Legendre quadrature.
+The QG kernel uses singular subtraction: the log singularity is handled analytically (same as Euler), and the smooth remainder `K₀(r/Ld) + log(r)` is integrated via 5-point Gauss-Legendre quadrature.

 ### Contour Surgery